 In the past, trellises were mainly used for cultivating grapes or fruit.
 For bigger and better harvests the trellises were often very large, some even covering the entire façade.
 And after all, one large trellis is more impressive than several small ones.
-How then do you place the cross bars and laths?
+How then do you place the cross beams and laths?
 Which designs are possible?
-This page conveys basic knowledge by using examples.
-With these you can even plan a trellis.
-You can find further information on other pages in the area "Classic Trellises"
+With the examples and information here, you can even plan a French trellis- the classic 'treillage'!
+The sections under classic construction also provide useful information on wooden support trellises.

-A Trellis has to adapt to the windows of a façade.
-The simplest solution is to use long cross bars and only shorten laths at the specific areas.
-The down side is that the cross bars end up coming very close to the windows.
-With high windows, the cross bars are farther apart and the laths cross sections have to be larger, making them less delicate looking.
-Long cross bars and laths are often pieced together as described under "Detail".
+A trellis has to adapt to the windows of a façade.
+The simplest solution is to use long crossbeams (uninterrupted horizontal beams) across the entire width of the facade and only shorten the laths where necessary.
+The disadvantage is that the crossbeams end up coming very close to the windows.
+With high windows, the crossbeams are farther apart and the cross sections of the laths have to be larger/thicker, making them less graceful looking.
+Long crossbeams and laths can be divined into several parts for easier assembly, as described under the section on details.

-For several reasons it can be useful to add short crossbars, especially underneath windows.
-If possible, several of these bars should be arranged at the same height, so that they make a imaginary cross bar axis.
-Sometimes these cross bars do not need wall anchorage.
-They are simply screwed to the vertical laths.
+For various reasons it can be useful to add short horizontal beams, especially underneath windows.
+With several short crossbeams, they should be placed at the same height, so that they make an imaginary horizontal axis.
+Sometimes these crossbreams do not need wall anchorage; they can simply be mounted (screwed) to the back of the vertical laths.

 Planning a complex trellis is a real challenge!
 Such a project can be divided into individual trellises: for example, 2-beam-trellises which have some distance from each other but are placed in such a way as to give the impression of a single trellis with continuous axes.
 This technique is somewhat difficult to implement and not always fully convincing, as you can see in the following photos.